Codes Dictionary

 hwdeb (-) liabilities

-hwfie (=) financial assets except currency and deposits
+hwfie (=) financial assets except for currency and deposits

 hwfin (+) financial assets